operator-framework/operator-controller/docs/demos/coast-to-coast-q4-2023.md

 </details>

-Once the `Operator` has been successfully installed we can verify that all the resources created are healthy by checking the `BundleDeployment` resource owned by the `Operator` we created.
+Once the `ClusterExtension` has been successfully installed we can verify that all the resources created are healthy by checking the `BundleDeployment` resource owned by the `ClusterExtension` we created.
 Verify the `BundleDeployment` has a status condition showing whether or not it is healthy with:
 ```sh
 kubectl get bundledeployment/coastal -o yaml -w
 ```